hchen3368/Customer-Data-Analysis/README.md

 - 1_Notebook: Data Cleaning and EDA.

-              -- Impute missing data.
-              -- Encoding categorical features.
-              -- Extensive EDA.

 - 2_Notebook: Churn Prediction.

-              -- Customized Metric.
-              -- RandomForest, XGBoost, Logistic Classifiers.

 - 3_Notebook: Customer Segementation.

-              -- PCA and K-Mean Clustering.

 - 4_Notebook: Customer Lifetime Value Analysis.

-- 0_BankChurners.csv: the raw data.
+- 0_BankChurners.csv: This is the raw data.

-- 1_data_after_Notebook1: a pickle file that saves the cleaned dataset for later use.
+- 1_data_after_Notebook1: A pickle file that caches the data processed in 1_Notebook for later use.

-- helper_functions: python file contains several helper functions.
+- helper_functions: A python file contains several utility functions.

 ## Results Overview<a name="results"></a>

 The main findings of the code can be found at the post available [here](https://tba).

-## Installation <a name="installation"></a>
+## Environment <a name="installation"></a>

 - The Anaconda distribution of Python3.
 - Jupyter Notebook.
 - XGBoost.
 See [here](https://xgboost.readthedocs.io/en/latest/build.html) for installation guide.

-## Licensing, Acknowledgements<a name="licensing"></a>
+## Data Source <a name="source"></a>

 The dataset comes from to this [Kaggle competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).

+## Licensing <a name="licensing"></a>

-You can find the Licensing for the data and other descriptive information there.
-Otherwise, feel free to use anything here as you would like!
+ You can find the Licensing for the dataset and other descriptive information in the link above.
+Other than that, feel free to use anything here as you would like!